-Hedge Funds Strategies – Introduction
+Introduction to Hedge Funds Strategies

 For decades, hedge funds have been at the forefront of making Wall Street what it is today.
 This has happened because of a number of factors such as their massive war chest, alpha performance, and their managers massive display of their wealth.

 #1 - Importance of Mathematics

 The first main lesson from the success of quant hedge funds is on the importance of mathematics in the financial industry.
-These hedge funds mostly employ people with a statistic and physics background.
+This is why these funds mostly employ people with a statistic and physics background.

 #2 - Power of less talk

 On a daily basis, you will see hedge fund managers in the top financial media such as CNBC and Bloomberg.
 These are hedge fund managers who use the traditional trading strategies such as activist investing, and long/short theories.

 #3 - Power of Early Adoption

 In fact, most hedge funds are now shifting gears to quant trading.
 In this, early adopters of the technology such as the hedge funds mentioned above will be at a better place to make money than the late comers.

 #4 - Power of Hedging

 For instance, in a bull market, bear hedge funds make losses and vice versa.
 Quant strategies ensure that the hedge fund managers are protected in case of the downside at all time.
 They buy and sell at the same time.

 #5 - Power of less

 Most hedge funds value large/big.
-This is the exact opposite of most quant hedge funds I know.
+This is the exact opposite of most quant hedge funds!
 For instance, with more than $65 billion in AUM, Renaissance Technologies have only about 400 employees.
 This compares to other smaller funds with thousands of employees.